Find Affordable College Courses

 $13,800 Average Tuition & Fees

-With a ranking of #6, University of Mary Washington did quite well on this year’s best value schools for economics students.
-UMW is a small public school located in the suburb of Fredericksburg.
+University of Mary Washington landed the #6 spot in the 2023 rankings for the best value economics programs.
+UMW is a small public school located in the midsize suburb of Fredericksburg.

-The average tuition and fees for an in-state undergraduate at UMW are $13,800 a year.
+In-state tuition fees for undergraduate students at UMW are $13,800 per year.
 On average, economics graduates from UMW take out $23,250 in student loans while working on their degree.

 #7